Naithan George's layup in final seconds lifts Georgia Tech to 74-73 win over No. 3 North Carolina

 North Carolina suffered its first conference loss following its best ACC start since winning its first 11 ACC games in the 2000-01 season.

-North Carolina enjoyed a similar run, scoring 12 unanswered points, to take an early 20-11 lead.
-A three-point play by Elliot Cadeau, set up by Harrison Ingram's steal, capped the run.

-There was a strong showing by North Carolina fans in the sellout crowd.
+There was a strong showing by North Carolina fans in the sellout crowd of 8,600.
 Georgia Tech called for a white-out, but Carolina blue commanded approximately half of the crowd.

-The visit to Georgia Tech was the last of six ACC road games for the Tar Heels in January.
-That set a high mark for conference road games since playing seven in its last season in the Southern Conference in January 1952.

 BIC PICTURE